Schuylkill County Man Wanted for Threatening President Trump, Government Officials

 U.S. Marshals are searching for Shawn Christy, 26, of McAdoo.
-They began searching for him Wednesday morning in Kline Township after executing a warrant.
+They began searching for him Wednesday morning in Kline Township, near McAdoo, after executing a warrant.

 Officials say he is considered "armed and dangerous."